 Offers for the Marriott Bonvoy Bold® Credit Card, Chase Freedom®, Disney® Visa® Card, Disney® Premier Visa® Card, Chase Freedom Flex℠, United MileagePlus® Awards Card, Southwest Rapid Rewards® Premier Credit Card, United Club℠ Business Card, United℠ Presidential Plus℠ Card, United℠ Presidential Plus℠ Business Card and United MileagePlus® Select Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-Originally rolled out as a temporary point redemption option during the pandemic, Chase's Pay Yourself Back has stood the test of time and has seemingly become a mainstay tool for those who hold select Chase credit cards.
+Initially rolled out as a temporary point redemption option during the pandemic, Chase's Pay Yourself Back has stood the test of time and has seemingly become a mainstay tool for those who hold select Chase credit cards.

 And now, Chase's Pay Yourself Back categories have been extended across a wide variety of Ultimate Rewards-earning cards, popular Ink business cards, and other co-branded airline credit cards.

-Let's take a look at the eligible Pay Yourself Back categories you can enjoy through June 30, 2025.
+Let's take a look at the eligible Pay Yourself Back categories you can enjoy through September 30, 2025.

 Chase Pay Yourself Back Eligible Categories

 Not every card sees the continuous expansion of eligible categories.
-Still, the redemption option is generally available on all Chase Ultimate Rewards-earning credit cards — including those in the Sapphire, Freedom, and Ink families.
+Still, the redemption option is generally available on all Chase Ultimate Rewards-earning credit cards, including those in the Sapphire, Freedom, and Ink families.

 a woman pumping gas into her car